arindas/resume/README.md

   - Deploying and maintaining said applications on the Google Cloud Platform

   Projects:
  - File storage solution built on top of Google Cloud Storage with additional support for bucket creation and user access authorization at the level of buckets.
-Implemented as a golang web service with the golang google-cloud-sdk, along with a frontend React client application.
+Implemented as a golang web service with the golang google-cloud-sdk, along with a frontend React client application.<br>
   Authentication: Firebase Auth.
 DB: Google Cloud Firestore.<br>
   This solution enabled us to receive sensitive data from different medical institutions without providing access to
   our GCP infrastructure.
   - Distributed deep-learning based diagnosis on medical images for a variety of diseases.
 Implemented as a suite of microservices, in golang and python.
 We use golang for managing data and python for inference.
 The services talk to each other using Google Cloud PubSub.<br>